And how to make sure you’re not missing out on Google Local Guide points from Street View photos.

 You can filter the response to include / exclude certain place levels.
 For example, passing using the

 result_type=locality only returns results for places at locality level (usually towns / cities).

 Building this into Tourer, the following tour / photo creation logic is performed:

 - Tourer photo validation (does it have GPS? correct size? correct format?)

-locality and you will earn every single Local Guide point you deserve when using Tourer!
+And with a Place ID now being submitted to Street View, you will earn every single Local Guide point you deserve when using Tourer!